Sign up for our newsletter

 IBM is known for topics related to computers.

 Google’s algorithms know that content produced on these sites is often referenced by other experts or by other users.
 These sites can publish content without author bios and likely it will not suffer.
-Still, if I were creating content for these sites, I would not rely on my brand authority to demonstrate E-A-T. I want to give Google as many signals as I can to help them understand that my content is written from the perspective of people who know their stuff on these topics.
+Still, if I were creating content for these sites, I would not rely on my brand authority to demonstrate E-A-T. I want to give Google and my readers as many signals as I can to help them understand that my content is written from the perspective of people who know their stuff on these topics.

 You should link these author bios to an author page that goes into even greater detail.
 I also recommend implementing author schema and sameAs schema to give Google as much information as possible on your authors and where other expert or authoritative sites have recognized their expertise.